perforce/helix-swarm-docker/README.md

 If the SWARM_FORCE_EXT environment variable is set to "y", then any existing Swarm extensions will be removed, and new ones always installed.

+You can check to see what extensions are already installed by running the following command as a super user or admin:

+p4 extension --list --type extensions

 ### Managing the Container